 Spyware sometimes infiltrates iOS by way of iCloud attacks.
 So, to protect your iPhone, you must secure all the devices that are synced to it.

 Unfortunately, your Mac is just as vulnerable to spyware attacks.

 Remove spyware from your Mac

-A dedicated cybersecurity app for macOS as well as that scans files and apps in real-time for malware, such as Clario, can go a long way towards ensuring your Mac never gets infected again.
+Install Clario on your Mac.
+This reliable cybersecurity app scans files and apps for malware.
 To give Clario a shot, download our free 7-day trial (no credit card needed).

 1. Log in to your account to access your dashboard.